The Smile Studios Dental Group Practice Policies

 Medical history forms

 This practice is committed to providing a safe, supportive environment for patients.
-All patients will have a chaperone present for every consultations, examination or procedure.
-Usually this will be a member of staff but it may also be a family member or friend.
+All patients will have a chaperone present for every consultation, examination or procedure.
+Usually, this will be a member of staff but it may also be a family member or friend.
 The role of a chaperone includes: